Occupational health law: detailed implementation procedures

 • For each measure, its implementation conditions and estimated cost.

-Use the single document to define risk prevention and employee protection measures
+Define, based on the DUERP, risk prevention and employee protection actions

 • A detailed list of measures to be taken over the coming year;

-• Identify company resources that can be mobilized;
+• Identification of the company resources that can be mobilised;

-Use the single document to define risk prevention and employee protection measures
+Define, based on the DUERP, risk prevention and employee protection actions

-• Updating of the list of prevention and protection actions to be carried out each time the DUERP is updated, if necessary.
+• The list of prevention and protection actions must be updated with each DUERP update, where necessary

 • Members of the CSE staff delegation;

-• Representatives of professional bodies for health, safety and working conditions;
+• Officers of occupational health, safety and working conditions bodies;

-• Radiation protection inspectors (exposure to ionizing radiation).
+• Radiation protection inspectors (exposure to ionising radiation).

-• Companies with fewer than 150 employees: set by decree and no later than July 1, 2024;
+• Companies with fewer than 150 employees: set by decree, by 1 July 2024 at the latest;

-Until this obligation comes into force, the employer must keep successive versions of the DUERP within the company (paper or digital).
+Until this requirement comes into force, the employer must keep successive versions of the DUERP within the company (paper or digital).

-The DUERP and its previous versions must be kept available for at least 40 years:
+The DUERP and its previous versions must be kept for a minimum of 40 years and made available to:

-• Employees and former employees (for versions in force during their period of employment).
-Communication of previous versions may be limited to elements relating to the applicant's activity;
+• Current and former workers (for the versions in force during their period of employment).
+Access to previous versions may be limited to the elements relevant to the requester's role;

 • Members of the CSE staff delegation;

-• Representatives of professional bodies for health, safety and working conditions;
+• Officers of occupational health, safety and working conditions bodies;

-• Radiation protection inspectors (results of exposure to ionizing radiation).
+• Radiation protection inspectors (results of exposure to ionising radiation).

-Chemical risk assessment Employers are required to assess the health and safety risks for workers exposed to chemical hazards.
-Employers are required to assess the health and safety risks to workers exposed to chemical hazards, taking into account the combined effects of all these agents in the event of successive or simultaneous exposure to several chemical agents.
+Chemical risk assessment The employer must assess the health and safety risks for workers exposed to chemical hazards The employer must assess the health and safety risks for workers exposed to chemical hazards, taking into account, where there is successive or simultaneous exposure to several chemical agents, the combined effects of all of these agents.

-A medical examination must be organized for workers who benefit or have benefited from enhanced individual health monitoring, or for workers who have benefited from specific medical monitoring due to their exposure to one or more of the following risks prior to the implementation of the enhanced individual monitoring system:
+A medical examination must be organised for workers who are receiving or have received enhanced individual health monitoring, or workers who received specific medical monitoring due to their exposure to one or more of the following risks prior to the implementation of the enhanced individual monitoring scheme:

 • Asbestos